amulyar31/smart-study-planner/README.md

-# smart-study-planner
-Added Smart Study Planner project with 80/20 logic and progress tracking
+# Smart Study Planner

+This is a Python project that helps students plan their studies.

+Features:
+- Study schedule generation
+- Priority-based planning (80/20 rule)
+- Progress tracking
+- Data saving using JSON